|

 NOISE In my experience using a belt seems to be much quieter than the tire roller combination.
 Quietness is especially important when you are teaching kids in a class environment or trying to enjoy watching a movie when generating pedal power to your television.

 SAFETY One last consideration is that the belt pulley or chain gear method is more dangerous for toddlers to get their fingers in to.
 Roller is the safest.
 Although the bike already has a chain and gear combination which is very dangerous for toddlers.
-So the point is probably mute.
+So the point is probably moot.

 When looking over fractional horse power DC permanent magnet (PM) motors, one will notice that there are many flavors of them.
 Voltages ratings vary from 12V to 180Volts DC.
 Current ratings also vary quite a bit.
 Here are some key points to consider when trying to select the best voltage / current / horsepower ratings for the DC PM to be used on your DIY pedal power bicycle generator.